Cost of an LLC, the Best LLC Service, and Where to Begin

-- Registered Agent - You can be your own registered agent if you meet a specific criteria.
+- Registered Agent - You can be your own registered agent if you meet specific criteria.

 - Operating Agreement - Most LLC formation services will provide a basic LLC Operating Agreement which may or may not be right for you.
 And they will charge you for this.
 Instead, you can create your own by using our free Operating Agreement tool.

 Based on the overall quality, our choice for the best LLC service is ZenBusiness.
-The business formation company is completely clear to their customers about what they offer.
+The business formation company is completely clear to its customers about what they offer.

 Here’s what you can expect with ZenBusiness: